Your Trail Company:

 Trail Companies

-PTBA member companies are overwhelmingly small businesses — many are micro-businesses.
+PTBA member companies are overwhelmingly small businesses, and many are micro-businesses.
 For most of us, mastering the technical aspects of trail work was the easy part; navigating the complexities of running a small business is the bigger challenge.

 This resource lays out what it takes to go pro as a trail company and is designed to support the emerging businesses that are fueling the growth of our industry.